mlflow/mlflow/docs/source/tracking.rst

 The **Artifact Store** is a location suitable for large data (such as an S3 bucket or shared NFS file system) where clients log their artifact output (for example, models).
-The Artifact Store is actually a property of an Experiment, but the ``--default-artifact-root`` flag is used to specify what artifact root URI will be provided for newly-created experiments that do not have an override.
-Note that once an experiment is created, the ``--default-artifact-root` will no longer have an effect on it.
+The Artifact Store is actually a property of an Experiment, but the ``--default-artifact-root`` flag is used to set the artifact root URI for newly-created experments that do not specify one.
+Note that once an experiment is created, the ``--default-artifact-root`` is no longer relevant to it.

 For the clients and server to access the artifact location, you should configure your cloud provider credentials as normal.
 For example, for S3, you can set the ``AWS_ACCESS_KEY_ID``